LChikry/unbeatable-tictactoe-in-c/test/run_testing.md

-1.Be in the root directory
+1. Be in the root directory

 2. compile